kookies0901/sumo-simulation/sumo_help.md

-                                        comma for floating point output --precision.geo INT                  Defines the number of digits after the comma for lon,lat output -H, --human-readable-time            Write time values as hour:minute:second or day:hour:minute:second rather than
+                                        comma for floating point output --precision.geo INT                  Defines the number of digits after the comma for lon,lat output --output.compression STR             Defines the standard compression
+                                        algorithm (currently only for parquet
+                                        output)
+  --output.format STR                  Defines the standard output format if
+                                        not derivable from the file name ('xml', 'csv', 'parquet') --output.column-header STR           How to derive column headers from attribute names ('none', 'tag', 'auto',
+                                        'plain')
+  --output.column-separator STR        Separator in CSV output -H, --human-readable-time            Write time values as hour:minute:second
+                                        or day:hour:minute:second rather than
                                         seconds